schwabe/openvpn/README.dco.md

 - topology subnet is the only supported `--topology` for servers
 - iroute directives install routes on the host operating system, see also Routing with ovpn-dco
+- (ovpn-dco-win) client and p2p mode only
+- (ovpn-dco-win) Chacha20-Poly1305 support available starting with Windows 11

 Current implementation limitations